The 4 Best Surfers in History

 Photo credit: theknockturnal.com

-Hailed as one of the world’s best big wave surfers, Laird Hamilton became particularly famous for his ride on the ‘Millennium Wave’ at Teahupo’o in the year 2000, which was considered the biggest wave ever at the time.
+Hailed as one of the world’s best big wave surfers, Laird Hamilton became particularly famous for his ride on the “Millennium Wave” at Teahupo’o in the year 2000, which was considered the biggest wave ever at the time.
 Aside from being a frontrunner in surfing and popularizing paddle boarding and SUP surfing, Hamilton is also famous for being a multi-disciplinary athlete.
-Here are some interesting facts about this famous surfer:

 Photo credit: Tim McKenna / Oxbow

-- Hamilton coined an eccentric form of surfing called tow-in surfing.
-This kind of technique entails the use of a personal watercraft (PWC) in towing a surfer into large waves.
-As a pioneer of this technique, Hamilton described the sensation of this dangerous surfing technique, “just going as fast as you’ve ever been.
+Hamilton coined tow-in surfing, which entails the use of a personal watercraft (PWC) in towing a surfer into large waves.
+As a pioneer of this technique, Hamilton described it as “just going as fast as you’ve ever been.
 Really, it’s just the sensation of speed.”

 3. Kelly Slater